sidekiq/sidekiq/Pro-Changes.md

 Thanks to @jonhyman for his contributions to this Sidekiq Pro release.

-This release offers new functionality based on the SCAN command newly added to Redis 2.8.
+This release includes new functionality based on the SCAN command newly added to Redis 2.8.
+Pro still works with Redis 2.4 but some functionality will be unavailable.

 - Job Filtering in the Web UI!
   You can now filter retries and scheduled jobs in the Web UI so you only see the jobs relevant to your needs.
 Queues cannot be filtered;
   Redis does not provide the same SCAN operation on the LIST type.
+  **Redis 2.8 only**
 - SCAN support in the Sidekiq::SortedSet API.
 Here's an example that finds all jobs which contain the substring "Warehouse::OrderShip" and deletes all matching retries.
 If the set is large, this API will be **MUCH** faster than standard iteration using each.
+  **Redis 2.8 only**
 ```ruby
   Sidekiq::RetrySet.new.scan("Warehouse::OrderShip") do |job|
     job.delete